Omid Noorafkan: 2017–18 season

-On 20 December 2017, he was introduced as one of the "100 Best Young Players to Watch in 2018" by outside of the boot website.
+On 20 December 2017, he was introduced as one of the "100 Best Young Players to Watch in 2018" by the Outside of the Boot website.
 His first league goal was the game-winning goal in a 2–1 away victory against Naft Tehran on 29 March.
 He finished the season with 1 goal in 24 appearances in all competition as Esteghlal finished the season in third in the 2017–18 campaign, won the Hazfi Cup and qualified for the quarter-finals of Champions League.

 Charleroi

 On 6 June 2018, Noorafkan signed for Belgian First Division A club Charleroi, for a fee reported to be worth around €250,000.
 He made his official debut for Charleroi in a 3–2 away win over Genk on 19 August.

 Return to Esteghlal

 On 26 January 2019, Esteghlal re-signed Noorafkan on a six-month loan deal.
 On 7 February, he made his first league appearance, since leaving Esteghlal in a 4–0 win against Paykan.